cksystemsteaching/CC-Summer-2016/README.md

 Assignment 5: Arrays
 --------------------

-__Deadline__: May 4, 10am (hard, no extensions)
+__Deadline__: May 6, 10am (hard, no extensions)

 Implement one-dimensional arrays with support of constant folding in size and index expressions.
 As usual, extend the C\* grammar first and then implement parsing and code generation.
 Focus on array access first.
 After that implement global and local declarations of one-dimensional array variables.
 Finally, implement  one-dimensional array parameters.
-To test your code modify selfie such that the `binary` variable is declared and accessed as array.
+To test your code modify selfie such that the `SYMBOLS` variable is declared and accessed as array of integers `int SYMBOLS[28]`.

 Assignment 6: Two-Dimensional Arrays
 ------------------------------------

 __Deadline__: May 12, 10am (hard, no extensions)

 Extend your implementation of one-dimensional arrays to two-dimensional arrays.
-To test your code modify selfie such that the `binary` and `sourceLineNumber` variables are represented by a single two-dimensional array.
+To test your code modify selfie such that the `SYMBOLS` variable is declared and accessed as two-dimensional array of integers `int SYMBOLS[28][2]`.
+For each `symbol` store the symbol's string in `SYMBOLS[symbol][0]` and count the number of its occurrences in the parsed input in `SYMBOLS[symbol][1]`.
+After compilation output `SYMBOL[symbol][1]` on the console for each `symbol`.